Nevena1997/GraalVM/README.md

 # Getting started (for phd students)

 **GraalVM** is a virtual machine which can run different languages.
-First idea was to make Java faster, but soon it became much more.
-One runtime for all languages.
+First idea was to make Java faster, but soon it became much more: one runtime for many languages.
 You can read more about GraalVM [here](https://www.graalvm.org/docs/introduction/).

 In this document, you will find information about:
- -  Tools needed to build `native-image` tool which can compile Java programs into native executables
+ -  Tools needed to build `native-image`, a tool which can compile Java programs into native executables
  -  How to install and use these tools
  -  How to build executables for Java programs
  -  How to debug some specific piece of code